 Sophie Ridley (BSW Hons.) is a PhD candidate and sessional academic at Curtin University, School of Occupational Therapy, Social Work and Speech Pathology.
 Sophie is also a research assistant for Stopping Family Violence.

-Sophie’s role at Stopping Family Violence involves contributing to research projects via completion of scoping and literature reviews, preparation of written materials and completing other research activities as required on various projects.
+Sophie’s role at SFV involves contributing to research projects via completion of scoping and literature reviews, preparation of written materials and completing other research activities as required on various projects.

 Sophie has research experience in areas such as the involvement of lived experience in tertiary education, mental distress and recovery, homelessness and family and domestic violence.
 Sophie’s experience and research interests include personal recovery and mental distress, violence and trauma, the intersection of human rights and the mental health and criminal justice system, substance use, and lived experience in education.
 Sophie’s PhD research is exploring mental health service cultures and reform aspirations from the perspectives and experiences of mental health service users, family/carers and mental health professionals.